grassroot72/SMAMP/README.md

 Service-Oriented Reliable Queuing protocol.
 It adds a "service name" to requests that the client sends, and asks workers to register for specific services.
-The broker, as its name implies, takes requests from clients and forwards the requests to respective workers with specific "service names".
+The broker, as its name implies, takes requests from clients and forwards the requests to the respective workers with specific "service name".

+### Titanic Pattern - Disconnected Reliability
 <img src="./Screenshot/Titanic.jpg" width="480px">

+Majordomo is a "reliable" message broker, but in reality, for all the enterprise messaging systems, persistence is a 'must' feature.
+However, performance drops a lot due to this persistence feature, it should be acknowledged accordingly.

+Titanic Pattern can be treated as Majordomo Pattern with persistence.
+The office ZeroMQ guide only includes a Titanic Pattern example for ZeroMQ 3.x, which is obsolete.
+Here in this PoC project, I implemented Titanic Pattern based on ZeroMQ 4.x version.